Hever to Tonbridge walk

 Take the train nearest to 10:00 from London Bridge to Hever.
 For Short Walk 2, take the train nearest to 11:00 to Leigh (changing at Tonbridge) if you want to break for lunch in Penshurst.

-There are two possible lunch places in Penshurst, halfway through the Main Walk.
-For a pub lunch in the village, the refurbished Leicester Arms Hotel (01892-871617) is an up-market establishment with a large garden, serving food until around 2.30pm (4pm Sun).
-A little further on, the Porcupine Pantry (01892-870307) is just outside the main entrance to Penshurst Place and open daily to non-visitors; it has indoor and outdoor seating and serves light lunches and afternoon teas, but might struggle to cope with a large group.
+There are two possible lunch places in Penshurst village, halfway through the Main Walk.
+For a pub lunch the refurbished Leicester Arms Hotel (01892-871617) is an up-market establishment with a large garden, serving food until around 2.30pm (4pm Sun).
+A little further on, the Porcupine Pantry (01892-871277) is just outside the main entrance to Penshurst Place and open daily to non-visitors; it has indoor and outdoor seating and serves light lunches and afternoon teas, but might struggle to cope with a large group.

 There are plenty of refreshment places at the end of the full walk in Tonbridge, with the direct route to the station passing several cafés and coffee shops on the High Street.
 If you get there in time, the suggested tea place (serving excellent home-made cakes) is Finch House Café (01732-771775; open to 6pm Mon–Sat, 5pm Sun) at the front of the Pavilion Shopping Centre, a few minutes walk from the station.
 The High Street is not short of pubs either; one with a beer garden overlooking the river is The Humphrey Bean (01732-773850), a JD Wetherspoon's pub in the old Post Office building.

 If you are doing one of the walk variations and want to break for tea in Penshurst village, the suggested place is the Fir Tree House tearoom (01892-870382; open from 2.30-6pm, Wed–Sun), with the two lunch places listed above as alternatives.
-If you are finishing in Chiddingstone Causeway on Short Walk 1, the Little Brown Jug (01892-870318) is just a stone's throw from Penshurst station; it is open all day and serves tea and coffee as well as normal pub fare.
+If you finish at Penshurst station, the nearby Little Brown Jug (01892-870318) is usually open all day and serves tea and coffee as well as normal pub fare.

 After the walk, we would love to get your feedback